10 practical tips for using fire on a lifestyle block

 Don’t light everything at once.
 A fire roars (usually for less than 20 minutes), then settles.
 If you have a big area to burn, be patient and let one bit catch, do its thing, then settle, before you move onto the next.

 I once lit seven big piles of slash in a gully at the same time.
 Let’s just say the resulting fire turbulence made fireworks look tame and I didn’t need any music to accompany it.
 Always make sure everyone always has a clear escape route as it is surprisingly easy to find yourself encircled in flames.
 If you are working in a team, caution everyone to watch others and not to get ahead.

 7. HOW TO LIGHT A FIRE

 Newspaper and a packet of matches are adequate for many fires.
 Old oil or diesel dribbled around the start line can help green matter burn.
 NEVER use petrol as it and its fumes are extremely flammable and very dangerous.

-A gas flame-thrower is my husband’s choice but it is cumbersome for me to lug around steep hillsides.
 I prefer a chunk of pumice wired onto a long, No 8 wire ‘handle’, soaked in kerosene.
 This will light with a lighter and is easy to thrust deep into a blackberry bush, where the dead matter is, to get things started.
 Take a cut-down milk bottle of kerosene with you to keep the pumice in (it will self-extinguish) and you can re-use it all day.

 8. MAKE AN OCCASION OF IT